apache/camel-website/content/blog/2020/12/Camel-kafka-connector-070-Whatsnew/index.md

 Apache Camel Kafka Connector 0.7.0 has just been released.

-This is based on the non-LTS release of Apache Camel 3.7.0, this means we will provide patch releases, as Camel 3.7.x is an LTS release.
+This is based on the LTS release of Apache Camel 3.7.0, this means we will provide patch releases, as Camel 3.7.x is an LTS release.

 ## So what's in this release?